-At the 2012 annual meeting of shareholders, in accordance with the Company's By-Laws, the shareholders will elect two Class II directors to serve until the 2015 annual meeting of shareholders or until his successor is duly elected and qualified.
-The board of directors has nominated Paul W. Mobley and Jeffrey R. Gaither for election as Class II directors.
-Mr. Mobley and Mr. Gaither: are currently directors of the Company; have consented to being named in this proxy statement; and have agreed to serve as directors, if elected.
+At the 2013 annual meeting of shareholders, in accordance with the Company's By-Laws, the shareholders will elect one Class III director to serve until the 2016 annual meeting of shareholders or until his successor is duly elected and qualified.
+The board of directors has nominated Mr. A. Scott Mobley for election as a Class III director.
+Mr. Mobley is currently a director of the Company, has consented to being named in this proxy statement, and has agreed to continue to serve as director, if elected.

-Should these nominees become unavailable or decline to serve for any reason, the Company expects that each person named in the proxy will vote for the election of another person as may be designated by the board of directors.
-The board of directors is not aware of any circumstances likely to cause the nominees to be unavailable for election or to decline to serve.
+Should this nominee become unavailable or decline to serve for any reason, the Company expects that each person named in the proxy will vote for the election of another person as may be designated by the board of directors.
+The board of directors is not aware of any circumstances likely to cause the nominee to be unavailable for election or to decline to serve.

-The board of directors recommends a vote "FOR" the election of the director nominees.
+The board of directors recommends a vote "FOR" the election of the director nominee.

-Set forth below is certain information regarding the director nominees, the executive officers and the directors of the Company:
+Set forth below is certain information regarding the director nominee, the executive officers and the directors of the Company: